brittany-russell/COVID19_Project/README.md

 # COVID19_Project

-Repository for code visualizing and analyzing the COVID-19 pandemic, using data from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU CSSE COVID-19 Data for short, https://github.com/CSSEGISandData/COVID-19).
+Repository for visualizing and analyzing the COVID-19 pandemic, using data from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU CSSE COVID-19 Data for short, https://github.com/CSSEGISandData/COVID-19).